meteor/meteor/content/testing.md

 The key difference is in point 1 --- our app code loads as normal.
 So our server runs completely as usual with the full DDP API available, for example.

-On the client side, when we connect to the test instance in a browser, we want to render a testing UI rather than our apps UI, so the `mocha-web-reporter` package will remove any UI of our application and replace it with it's own.
+When we connect to the test instance in a browser, we want to render a testing UI rather than our app UI, so the `mocha-web-reporter` package will remove any UI of our application and replace it with its own.
 Also packages (such as `flow-router`) that might take actions based on browser connectivity should be careful to not do so when `Meteor.isTest` is set.

 ### Writing an integration test